 There are so many variables that will factor into how much you end up spending.
 If your kid is involved in other complementary activities like gymnastics or dance, you may spend less for them to skate at the same level as kids who spend more time on the ice.

 Skates and outfits are another area of highly variable cost.
 The better your skater, the better the skates they require.
 Dresses can also suck up vast quantities of discretionary income.
 Hand-me downs can help keep this cost down in the short term but eventually they probably won't want to wear a dress if people at the club associate it with another skater.

-If your kid has aspirations to be a world champion, plan on tens of thousands of dollars per year.
+If your kid has aspirations to be a world champion, plan on tens of thousands of dollars per year before they get to the top levels.
 More than 10 but less than 30 but don't underestimate the ability of figure skating to suck up as much money as you have to throw at it.
 There are specialized coaches for every aspect of skating.
 Jumping, spinning, dance, psychology not to mention all the off-ice training like yoga, pilates, ballet, hip-hop dance, core strength, etc.